starstone3/Isaac-Sim-Batch-Image-Capturing-Scripts/README.md

 ## Input Data Format

 The script requires an input JSON file (`--config_file`) that defines the scenes and camera viewpoints.
 The structure should follow the example of `sample.json`,which is also uploaded as part of this repository.
-This file contains a list of scenes, each with multiple camera viewpoints defined by their position and orientation.
+This file contains a sample scene, with multiple camera viewpoints defined by their position and orientation.

 ### JSON Structure